De-institutionalisation

 People generally socialise with others that have the same

-… Shared characteristics such as
+… Shared characteristics

 culture, age or gender: people identify more